A 10-week online college course for educators

 PLEASE NOTE: THIS IS A GRADUATE-LEVEL COLLEGE COURSE FOR TEACHERS ONLY

-Tailored for our Masters of Education cohort, it is open to ALL Martha’s Vineyard teachers.
+Originally tailored for our Masters of Education cohort, this is open to ALL Martha’s Vineyard teachers.

 COURSE: Teachers Address the Challenges of a Culturally Diverse Classroom in the 21st Century

 RESULT: 3 graduate credits OR non-credit professional development points (PDPs)*

 PRICE (for 3 grad credits): $985 (paid to ACE MV) + $295 (paid to FSU) = $1280 total

 *# of PDPs determined by MVYPS based on total class hours

 As classroom teachers, we are challenged to address the many facets of cultural diversity through our teaching strategies and in curriculum development.
 However, in this age of Black Lives Matter, the Me Too Movement, and LGBTQ recognition, some of the “tried and true methods” no longer meet the needs of our diverse students.
 This course, based on current readings, research data, and experience, informs our discussion thereby leading us in providing a foundation for all students to be included and to achieve success.
 Students will examine socially constructed categories that shape many of our perceptions and can be reflected in our teaching of students.
 Some of these categories include, but are not limited to, race, ethnicity, language, background, class, learning style, gender identity, and sexual orientation.